dotlang/language/README.md

 [KISS rule](https://en.wikipedia.org/wiki/KISS_principle) and
 [DRY rule](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 As a 10,000 foot view of the language, code is written in files (called modules) organised in directories (called packages).
 We have functions and types.
 Each function acts on a set of inputs and gives an output.
 Type system includes primitive data types, tuple, union, array and map.
-Polymorphism, template programming and lambda expression are also provided and everything is immutable.
+Polymorphism, generics and lambda expression are also provided and everything is immutable.

 ## Comparison with other languages